SeymourRu/GFPolynomial/README.md

  - other replaces for modern constructions

  Lic:

- Feel free to do anything you want with it, no warrant it will work or will not harm you
+ Feel free to do anything you want with it, no warranty it will work or will not harm you